 Food & Drink

-Now that you’ve decided on places you’ll want to visit using the Things To Do feature, it’s time to select what restaurants to dine at during your visit using the Food & Drink feature.
-This features gives you an overview of what the city has to offer when it comes to different ethnic cuisines.
-When you click on the Top Spots tab, you will find a list of top restaurants to eat at organized by different categories like high end dining, on a budget, family friendly, breakfast & brunch, comfort foods and more.
-Click into each specific restaurant and you’ll be directed to each of their Google + profiles which displays the Google + rating.
+Now that you’ve decided on places you’ll want to visit using the Things To Do feature; it’s time to select what restaurants to dine at during your visit using the Food & Drink feature.
+This feature gives you an overview of what the city has to offer when it comes to different ethnic cuisines.
+When you click on the Top Spots tab, you will find a list of top restaurants to eat at organized by various categories like high-end dining, on a budget, family friendly, breakfast & brunch, comfort foods and more.

 Unlike the Trip Planning search feature introduced back in January, this app is meant to help consumers when they have already arrived at their destination.
 This app is a new and enhanced version of the Trip Planning platform that Google integrated into their search experience.
 With this app, travel planning no longer has to be burdensome.
 Take advantage of this app on your next trip and spend more time living in the moment while on vacation than worrying about where to go next.